 Renminbi clearing in Frankfurt and additional developments relating to offshore clearing

-Since November 2014, it has been possible to clear RMB payments directly with China via the RMB Clearing Bank (Frankfurt branch of the Bank of China) set up by the Chinese central bank for this purpose.
-The clearing bank manages accounts denominated in Chinese currency for German and European banks and business enterprises.
+Since November 2014, it has been possible to clear RMB payments directly with China via the RMB clearing bank (the Bank of China’s Frankfurt branch) appointed by the Chinese central bank.
+The clearing bank maintains RMB-denominated accounts for German and European banks and enterprises.
 These accounts are used to settle RMB payments between the clearing bank's RMB account holders, as well as cross-border RMB payments with the People's Republic of China, Hong Kong or other offshore centres.

-Establishing a network of offshore RMB clearing banks constitutes an integral part of the Chinese central bank's long-term strategy to open up the markets through greater convertibility of the renminbi while retaining its ability to exercise control.
-By following this path, the Chinese government seeks to strengthen RMB offshore markets, giving importers outside China a means of paying in renminbi.
-The PBoC has now initiated five offshore RMB clearing locations across Europe (Frankfurt, London, Paris, Luxembourg and Paris) and close to 20 clearing banks around the world.
+Establishing offshore RMB clearing banks forms part of the long-term strategy to open up the markets, allowing greater convertibility of the RMB while retaining options for exercising control.
+The PBoC has designated five offshore RMB clearing banks across Europe (in Frankfurt, London, Paris, Luxembourg and Zurich) and 20 clearing banks around the world.

-- Mid-November 2015 saw the establishment of the first official trading venue for Chinese investment products traded in RMB outside the People's Republic of China.
-Earlier that year in May, the Deutsche Börse Group, the Shanghai Stock Exchange and the China Financial Futures Exchange issued an announcement regarding their joint venture to set up the China Europe International Exchange.
-The new exchange grants investors access to the Chinese capital market during European and US trading times and is based in Frankfurt.
-The German-Chinese exchange operates using the established and globally available infrastructure provided by the Deutsche Börse Group.
-The three joint venture partners specifically selected Frankfurt as the financial platform from which to offer their service in a European regulatory environment and in the European and American time zones.
-The money flows resulting from securities settlement are to be channelled through the RMB clearing infrastructure provided in Frankfurt.
+Mid-November 2015 saw the launch of the first official trading venue for Chinese investment products traded in RMB outside the People's Republic of China.
+In May of that year, the Deutsche Börse Group, the Shanghai Stock Exchange and the China Financial Futures Exchange had entered into a joint venture to establish this venue, known as the China Europe International Exchange, or CEINEX.
+CEINEX, which is headquartered in Frankfurt, provides investors with access to the Chinese capital market during European and US trading times.
+The German-Chinese exchange operates using the well-established and globally available infrastructure provided by the Deutsche Börse Group.
+The three partners in the joint venture deliberately selected Frankfurt as the trading venue so that they can offer their services in the European regulatory environment and within the European and American time zones.
+The money flows resulting from securities settlement are channelled via the RMB clearing bank in Frankfurt.